zoedsoupe/mentor/README.md

 # Mentor

-> ![WARNING]
-> This library is under active development and isn't ready for production use, expect breaking changes.

 Because we love composability!

 No magic, but a higher-level API to generate structed output based on a "schema", it can be: